Bourkekev/ms2-tourism-map/README.md

 The Dublin flag colours are #000080 and #88B8FD.
 I used these on the colour generator [Coolor](https://coolors.co/) as the basis for determining the colour scheme.
 You can see the [colour scheme I chose generated from Coloors here](assets/design/visiting-dublin-colour-scheme.pdf).
 This is a very useful tool as it also generates different shades and temperatures of your 5 selected colours.
 I used these colours and a variety of shades depending on the situation.

-Font Families - Finding fonts like Libre Baskerville that have style variants is a clever way to create nuance without overcomplicating your designs.
+Font Families - Having read the following article I decide to keep it simple and just use 1 font family for both headings and body font.
+Finding fonts like Libre Baskerville that have style variants is a clever way to create nuance without overcomplicating your designs.
 This typeface is a classic serif that is beautifully applied as a heading and easy-to-read body copy.
 For reference see https://www.canva.com/learn/the-ultimate-guide-to-font-pairing/

 ## Technologies Used